 What If a Parent Is Abusive or Manipulative?

 It is possible that past incidents of domestic violence against the other parent or the child could impact an individual’s ability to be a parent.
 However, if he or she is working toward overcoming those issues or has not been abusive toward the child, that person may be allowed to visit or interact with the child in a supervised manner.

 An Annulment May Impact Grandparent Visitation Rights

 In many states, a grandparent is not granted visitation or custody rights to a child if both of his or her parents are married.
 However, if an annulment is granted, it means that this is not the case.
 Therefore, a grandparent may be allowed to pursue legal visitation or custody of that child.
-That grandparent may be granted visitation or custody if it is deemed to be in the child’s best interest.
+That grandparent may be granted visitation or custody if it is deemed to be in the child’s interest.

 If a couple chooses to get an annulment, it may not have any impact on who gets custody of the child.
-A judge will have to look at the facts of the case to determine what would be the best outcome for the child regardless of what the parents may want.
+A judge will have to look at the facts of the case to determine what would be the outcome for the child regardless of what the parents may want.
 Therefore, it may be a good idea to talk to an attorney prior to getting the annulment to find out what role it may play in your case.